beth98an/Engineering_84_business_week/README.md

 DevOps is a set of practices that combine software development and IT operations in an aim to shorten the systems development life cycle and participate in the entire life cycle of a project from design to development and production support.

 ### Question 2: Why do you want become a DevOps Engineer/Consultant?
+I heard that is was quite a challenging role and I like to challenge myself and put myself outside of my comfort zone in order to grow as a person.
+Also it enables me to be continuously learning and developing my skills which is something I enjoy.

 ### Question 3: Explain the role of a DevOps Engineer/consultant.
 DevOps consultant is usually hired to resolve a specific issue or to educate employees to use DevOps tools, and who works according to the principles of DevOps.